 Conditions of Awards

-The financial aid office strives to keep our students informed of their financial-aid status and what is necessary to ensure a smooth financial-aid process.
-Please read the following sections to educate yourself on how financial aid is accepted or denied by you, what enrollment choices are available and what terms and conditions exist for continued financial-aid eligibility.
+The financial aid office strives to keep students informed of their financial aid status and how to ensure a smooth financial aid process.
+Please read the following sections to educate yourself on how you can accept or decline financial aid, which enrollment choices are available and which terms and conditions exist for continued financial aid eligibility.

 - acceptance of financial aid

 - academic calendar and its impact on how aid is awarded

 - loan proration for graduating borrowers (undergraduate students only)

 - frequently asked questions about conditions of awards